rmlmcfadden/rmlmcfadden.github.io/bnmr/mud/data-file-format.md

 <i>
 This page is a reproduction of the content found at [http://cmms.triumf.ca/mud/mud_fmt.html](http://cmms.triumf.ca/mud/mud_fmt.html "MUD Data Format").
-Though this is mainly to test the formatting of the markdown to html convension, I have made minor changes thoughout the text to improve readability.
+Though this is mainly to test the formatting of the markdown-to-html convension, I have made minor changes thoughout the text to improve readability.
 </i>